How to Migrate from Microsoft Teams to Zoom Team Chat

 You’ll need to export whatever data you want to preserve or transfer to your Zoom account.
 These include chat history, media, contacts, tasks, and shared calendar events.

 Note: Before you start this process, include your Microsoft SMEs and architects to establish what exporting contacts and data means for the rest of your Microsoft estate.
-If you’re keeping SharePoint and/or OneDrive, there may be implications which mean you shouldn’t migrate from Microsoft Teams to Zoom Chat.
+If you’re keeping SharePoint and/or OneDrive, there may be implications which mean you shouldn’t migrate from Microsoft Teams to Zoom Team Chat.

 If you’re ready to export Teams data, you can export this data from the Microsoft export page.